-The word “Ujjayi Pranayama” made from the Sanskrit prefix “ud” (उद्) and “ji” (जि): “ujji” (उज्जि), Ujjayi (उज्जायी), which means “Victory”, “one who is victorious”.
+The word “Ujjayi Pranayama” made from the Sanskrit prefix “ud” (उद्) and “Ji” (जि): “ujji” (उज्जि), Ujjayi (उज्जायी), which means “Victory”, “one who is victorious”.
 Thus the Ujjayi breath means “victorious breath”.
-In this breathing exercise the process of Inhalation (breath in) and exhalation (breathe out) are both done through the nostrils.
-During the process of Inhalation (breathe in or Poorak) the “ocean like sound” is formed by moving the glottis as air passes in and out.
+In this breathing exercise, the process of Inhalation (breath in) and exhalation (breathe out) are both done through the nostrils.
+During the process of Inhalation (breath in or Poorak) the “ocean-like sound” is formed by moving the glottis as air passes in and out.

 In Ancient days some Yog Rishi’s mentioned that by Ujjayi Pranayama Yogis can melt the snow.

 How to Perform Ujjayi Pranayama

 - Sit in any meditative pose like Padmasana (Lotus pose) with eye closed and try to keep your spine erect.